The Vibecoding Masterclass

 Must-Have MCP Servers

-- GitHub MCP — Native GitHub access for issues, PRs, repo reading
+claude mcp add context7 -- npx -y @upstash/context7-mcp - GitHub MCP — Native GitHub access.
+Issues, PRs, repo reading.

 Verification Tools

 - Traycer — Creates a “source of truth roadmap” before any code gets written.
-Even across multiple AI models, they follow your logic.
+VS Code extension.
+Free tier available, Pro at $25/mo.

 The Winning Combo